Image Alt

 • Other practical project details (such as dates, location etc.).

 Consenting to research participation is an explicit act of agreement that begins at the start of the research process.
 It is underpinned by children’s right to have their perspectives heard in ‘matters that affect them’ (UNCRC Article 12).
 Initial consent from children can involve a signature, but may also involve a fingerprint, circling an ‘emoji’, adding a sticker, or ticking an appropriate box, or another approach suited to their communication abilities and the research methods of the study.
-Consideration should be given to environmental and relational pressures that might influence children’s decisions regarding participation (in schools, in families, in communities etc.).
+Consideration should be given to environmental and relational pressures that might influence children’s decisions regarding participation (such as in schools, in families, or in communities).
 Children should also be informed of their right to dissent, both initially and at any time throughout the research process.
 They may require support to voice their dissent and researchers need to remain attuned to body language and other non-verbal cues (Bourke & Loveridge, 2014).

 It is important to remember that children’s understanding of research, and their participation within it, will evolve as a study progresses.
 Revisiting aspects of informed consent towards the end of a study, may be more ethical and respectful of children’s rights than relying on initial responses.